 Judge Altice then turned to whether the newly adopted Uniform Business Code’s rejection of registered agents as bases for venue supplanted the American Family interpretation of Trial Rule 75(A)(4).
 Using the exact same reasoning I contended in our prior discussion should have resulted in a different outcome in Morrison, the court concluded that the locus of the registered agent still controlled under Trial Rule 75(A)(4), having found that the statute and procedural rule were in direct conflict.

-As to Morrison, the Siddiqi panel found it errantly decided:
+As to Morrison, the Noel panel found it errantly decided:

 We cannot agree with our colleagues’ determination regarding the effectiveness of the statute.

 I.C. § 23-0.5-4-12 clearly conflicts with T.R.
 75(A)(4) as the rule has been interpreted by our Supreme Court.
 As set forth above, in American Family, the Court was concerned with the meaning of “principal office” as it was understood at the time T.R.
 75 was adopted in 1970.
 The Court determined that this phrase, as used in the rule, referred to “the place in Indiana where one serves the corporate registered agent.”
 In light of the 1986 amendments to our state’s corporation law, the Court determined that this place was now statutorily referred to as “registered office” rather than “principal office”.
 Despite the changed nomenclature, the Court stayed true to the original meaning of the term “principal office” in the rule.